The Financial Perks Of Being US President Revealed

 Garry Lu

-In 2001, the US presidential salary was raised from US$200,000 to US$400,000 (taxable) with a bonus expense allowance of US$50,000 per year (non-taxable).
-Sitting President Donald Trump famously pledged to donate his salary and accepting nothing more than US$1 per annum, given his reported net worth of US$2.5 billion – which made him the third US president to do so after Herbert Hoover and John F. Kennedy.
+Former president and current candidate Donald Trump famously pledged to donate his salary and accepting nothing more than US$1 per annum, given his reported net worth of US$2.5 billion at the time (now US$8 billion) — which made him just the third US president to do so after Herbert Hoover and John F. Kennedy.

 Pension

-Health insurance
+Health Insurance

-Being Commander-in-Chief obviously means you need to be in peak form at all times.
+Jokes aside, being Commander-in-Chief obviously means you need to be in peak form at all times.
 Which is why a White House doctor and medical staff are constantly accompanying the US president in case you come down with even the slightest of sniffles.
-No expense is spared when treatment is required, either.
-According to Business Insider, President Donald Trump’s stint at the presidential suite of Walter Reed Medical after being diagnosed with COVID-19 resulted in a hefty US$650,000 bill.

-Vacation budget
+Vacation Budget

-Based on the reported numbers, the vacation budget of US presidents doesn’t seem to be capped.
-But this is yet another financial perk which extends beyond a president’s immediate term.
+This is yet another perk which extends beyond a president’s immediate term.
 Former presidents also receive a budget to cover travel and business expenses (which doesn’t seem to be capped either).

-Transition & re-decorating budget
+Transition & Re-Decorating Budget

-The incoming US president’s administration transition – that’s from the moment they take office up to six months after – is completely taken care of financially.
 As per the Centre for Presidential Transition, this covers everything office space, staff compensation, communication services, and so forth.
 Obama’s 2008 transition apparently totalled to US$9.3 million.
-Incoming US presidents are also provided with US$100,000 to re-decorate the White House and make it feel more like home.

 The White House practically needs no introduction.
 It’s where every US president has been housed and served their country since 1792, offering six floors, 132 rooms, as well as the following: